 Book Here: Car Rentals in Bangalore

 Often referred as the ‘Coffee Land’ of Karnataka, Chikmagalur is the first place in India where coffee was introduced by a Muslim Saint, Baba Budan in 1670 CE.
-Its geography and climate makes it one of the largest coffee regions in Karnataka followed by Coorg and Hassan.
+Its geography and climate make it one of the largest coffee regions in Karnataka followed by Hassan, and Coorg, among the top places to visit near Mangalore.
 The coffee is grown here at an altitude between 2,000 and 3,500 feet, with the production of Arabica and Robusta coffee beans.
 The famous Mysore coffee is also produced in the Chikmagalur coffee plantations.

 Book Here: Resorts in Chikmagalur

 Chikmagalur is a wonderful tourist destination for a memorable holiday with many tourist spots, from pilgrimage sites to coffee plantation and wildlife tourism destinations to adventure tourism.
 Baba Budangiri, Hirekolale Lake, Mullayanagiri, Ayyanakere Lake, Belavadi, Bhadra Wildlife Sanctuary, Manikyadhara Falls, Horanadu and Kemmanagundi are the popular places to visit in Chikmagalur as part of Chikmagalur Tour Packages.
 Coffee plantation trails are also the part of Chikmagalur Tourism.